yiuc/starbot/README.md

-# Hip:tophat:Hub
+# 🌟 Starbot

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-HipHub is [GitHub's trending open-source](https://github.com/trending/) page, reincarnated as a Slack bot.
+Starbot is [GitHub's trending open-source](https://github.com/trending/) page, reincarnated as a Slack bot.
 It is also the sample referenced in the ["Slack on Heroku"]() blog post.

 ### Supported `/slash` commands

-Create a `/hiphub` [custom slash command](https://api.slack.com/slash-commands), using the URL: `{app-name}.herokuapp.com/commands/hiphub`. *Take note of the provided `token`, this is used to verify requests come from Slack.*
+Create a `/starbot` [custom slash command](https://api.slack.com/slash-commands), using the URL: `{app-name}.herokuapp.com/commands/starbot`. *Take note of the provided `token`, this is used to verify requests come from Slack.*

-- `/hiphub` or `/hiphub help` - List available commands
+- `/starbot` or `/starbot help` - List available commands
-- `/hiphub repos` - Display trending GitHub projects
+- `/starbot repos` - Display trending GitHub projects

 ### Install